ghoomfrog/kid/README.md

 Module names are not the same as their filenames.
 Just like keys, module names can be of any type (`discord` here is of course just a string).
 But just like blobs, they also have length limits.

-Kid ensures that the same module is never included more than once in interlinked programs.
+Kid ensures that the same module is never included more than once in a program.